DeepLabCut/DeepLabCut/docs/ModelZoo.md

 **Coming soon:** The DeepLabCut Project Manager GUI will allow you to use the SuperAnimal Models.
 You can run the model and do ``active learning" to improve performance on your data.
 Specifically, we have *new* video adaptation methods to make your tracking extra smooth and robust!

-### Potential failure modes for SuperAnimal Models.
+### Potential failure modes for SuperAnimal Models and how to fix it.

 Spatial domain shift: typical DNN models suffer from the spatial resolution shift between training datasets and test videos.
-To help find the proper resolution for our model, please try a range of scale_list in the API (details in the API docs).
-For superquadruped, we empirically observe that if your video is larger than 1500 pixels, it is better to pass `scale_list` in the range within 1000.
+To help find the proper resolution for our model, please try a range of `scale_list` in the API (details in the API docs).
+For `superanimal_quadruped`, we empirically observe that if your video is larger than 1500 pixels, it is better to pass `scale_list` in the range within 1000.

 Pixel statistics domain shift: The brightness of your video might look very different from our training datasets.
 This might either result in jittering predictions in the video or fail modes for lab mice videos (if the brightness of the mice is unusual compared to our training dataset).
-We are currently developing new models and new methods to counter that.
+You can use our "video adaptation" model (released soon) to counter this.

 ### To see our first preprint on the work, check out [our paper](https://arxiv.org/abs/2203.07436v1):